zefrenchwan/nodz/README.md

 * DSL for non technical use (create a random graph, print basic stats, etc)
 * Sort of jupyter interface to use that DSL
 * Data viz via an embedded server
+* Distibute calculation (but, a huge amount of work)

 ## Implementation details